facebookarchive/hblog/README.md

 log parser for clusters

- - Remote access to logs via a single CLI.
+ - Remote access to logs via a single CLI
  - Multi-host summaries of log line frequencies
  - Muiti-host realtime tailing (like tail -f)